West, Melvin Kenneth

 On campus, West's talents in organ performance and improvisation and teaching inspired faculty and students alike.
-While his classes were rigorous, he was a gifted lecturer, known for his knowledge in music history and ability to clearly explain concepts in music theory.
+While his classes were rigorous, he was a gifted lecturer, known for his knowledge of music history and ability to clearly explain concepts in music theory.
 He was an accomplished pianist, frequently using that ability to spontaneously make a point in class presentations.

 From the first music faculty meeting on, he became an agent for change, and the result was a revolution.
-In the next eight years, West achieved accreditation for the program in the National Association of Schools of Music and gained departmental membership in the national music honor society, Pi Kappa Lambda, both firsts for SDA colleges and universities.
-He brought about the construction of a large, fully equipped music and art facility, the first in SDA colleges in the latter third of the 20th century; and oversaw a comprehensive pipe organ installation that included five pipe organs.
+In the next eight years, West achieved accreditation for the program in the National Association of Schools of Music (NASM) and gained departmental membership in the national music honor society, Pi Kappa Lambda, both firsts for SDA colleges and universities.
+He brought about the construction of a large, fully equipped music and art facility, the first in SDA colleges in the latter third of the 20th century and oversaw a comprehensive pipe organ installation that included five pipe organs.

 By the time I returned to teach at the college, everything had changed.
 Most of us were very young.
 While I was there the old building was torn down and the new fine arts center was built.
 It was an exciting place to be and very rewarding personally.
 The decision to leave was a difficult one since we were very happy there.

 Bruce Ashton, a pianist and composer who would play a major role in music at what is now Southern Adventist University, also started his career under West during that time.
 He would later observe: